neopragma/ide-katas/ij-find-in-file.md

 Steps

 1. Open the file src/main/java/com/neopragma/idekatas/LongConditional.java
-1. Type ⌘F to open the "find" dialog.
+1. Press ⌘F to open the "find" dialog.
 1. Enter "result" as the text to search for.
 1. Press ⌅ (Enter)
 1. Press ⌘G to move the cursor to the next occurrence of the test, "result".